-In the Conflict Organ you create, your character will be the protagonist.
-Also, as a player, you will have more power when it comes to making narrative decisions in your Conflict Organ.
+In the Conflict Organ that you create your character will be the protagonist.
+As a player you will have more power when it comes to making narrative decisions in your Conflict Organ.

 How to imagine your Conflict Organ?
 In the Conflict Organ your character will go through a process of transformation or self-discovery.
 You might already have an idea of what this process will be (maybe you already thought of an issue that your character needs to address).
 In that case, imagine the setting that could trigger the discovery.
 On the other hand, you might have no clue of what your character will discover.
 In this case, imagine the Conflict Organ as a setting that is strongly related to your character's backstory and Universe: either by similarity or opposition.
 Your Conflict Organ could be an ideal setting for your character: a place where your character perfectly fits, where their abilities, powers or worldview are crucial and useful.
-Your Conflict Organ could also be hell for your character: a setting in which your character looses their powers, abilities and that challenges their beliefs.
+Alternatively, your Conflict Organ could be hell for your character: a setting in which your character loses their powers and abilities or one that challenges their beliefs.

 It might be difficult to imagine your Conflict Organ.
 Don't worry.
-You shouldn't know everything in advance.
-Even if you're not sure of why your Conflict Organ will be important for your character or what actions will take place in it, follow your intuition.
-Later on, you will play to discover what happens.
+You don't need to know everything in advance.
+If you're not sure why your Conflict Organ will be important for your character or what actions will take place in it, just follow your intuition.
+Later on, you will role-play to discover what happens.